Chris Ofili: Career

-Ofili's work is often built up in layers of paint, resin, glitter, dung (mainly elephant) and other materials to create a collage.
-Though Ofili's detractors often state that he "splatters" elephant dung on his pictures, this is inaccurate: he sometimes applies it directly to the canvas in the form of dried spherical lumps, and sometimes, in the same form, uses it as varnished foot-like supports on which the paintings stand.

-Ofili has been founder and prime mover behind the short-lived Freeness Project.
-This project involved the coming together of artists, producers and musicians of minority ethnic groups (Asian and African) in an attempt to expose the music that may be unheard in other spaces.
-Freeness allowed the creativity of unsigned contemporary British ethnic minority artists to be heard.
-The result of months of tours to 10 cities in the UK resulted in Freeness Volume 1 – a compilation of works that were shown during the tour.

 After relocating to Trinidad in 2005, Ofili began a series of blue paintings inspired by the Jab Jab or "blue devils" who participate in the Trinidad and Tobago Carnival, and the Expressionist group of German and Russian artists, Der Blaue Reiter.
 These paintings often employed the use of a silver, acrylic background with layers of dark oil pigment on top.
 Later iterations of these works were shown at Ofili's solo show Chris Ofili: Day and Night at The New Museum of New York which were installed in a very dimly lit room, causing viewers to adjust their eyes to the darkness in order to see the paintings.

 Ofili was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to art.
 Ofili was included in the 2019 edition of the Powerlist, ranking the 100 most influential Black Britons.

 Exhibitions

 Ofili's work was featured in a museum in the 1995 exhibition Brilliant!
 New Art from London at the Walker Art Center.
 Significant solo exhibitions include the Arts Club of Chicago (2010), Kestnergesellschaft, Hanover (2006), the Studio Museum in Harlem, New York (2005), and Southampton City Art Gallery (1998).
 In 2010, Tate Britain presented the most extensive exhibition of his work to date.
 In 2014, The New Museum in New York presented the first, major solo show of Ofili's work in the U.S. titled Chris Ofili: Night and Day.